Modified on: June 2023

 - Work out what that costs

-They also had a few things in mind they wanted to do, things like refurbishing the kitchen, going on a big holiday and helping their daughter purchase her first home.
+They also had a few things in mind they wanted to do, things like refurbishing the kitchen, going on a big holiday and helping their daughter purchase her first home (with the bank of Mum and Dad becoming more and more common!).

 We put together a timeline of events for them, working out the cost of each one.
 Then we worked back from there to work out if they had enough money.